ARM-software/CMSIS_6/CMSIS/DoxyGen/RTOS2/src/using.md

  - \ref CMSIS_RTOS_MutexMgmt and \ref CMSIS_RTOS_SemaphoreMgmt are incorporated.
  - \ref CMSIS_RTOS_TimerMgmt functions are used to trigger the execution of functions.

-Referenced pages contain theory of operation for corresponding services as well as detailed API description with example code.
+The referenced pages contain theory of operation for corresponding services as well as detailed API description with example code.

 ## cmsis_os2.h API header file {#cmsis_os2_h}